remindmodel/remind/tutorials/15_Using_Python.md

     module load anaconda/2023.09
     ```

-2. Configure the terminal prompt to avoid unnecessary length.
+2. *Optional:* Configure the terminal prompt to avoid unnecessary length.
 This only has to run once!
     ```sh
     conda config --set env_prompt '({name})'
     ```